Sign in →

 Reporting Name

-DPYD Full Gene Sequencing, VSpecimen Type
+DPYD Full Gene Sequencing, V

-VariesSpecimen Minimum Volume
+Specimen Minimum Volume

-Blood: 0.45 mL; Saliva: See Specimen Required
+See Specimen Required

 Specimen Stability Information

-Specimen Type | Temperature | Time | Special Container |
+Specimen Type Temperature Time

-Varies | Varies |
+Varies Varies

 Reject Due To

-All specimens will be evaluated at Mayo Clinic Laboratories for test suitability.Clinical Information
+All specimens will be evaluated at Mayo Clinic Laboratories for test suitability.

 5-Fluorouracil (5-FU) and its orally administered prodrug, capecitabine, are fluoropyrimidine-based chemotherapeutic agents that are widely used for the treatment of colorectal cancer and other solid tumors.

 DPYD variants impacting the metabolic pathway of fluoropyrimidines have been shown to contribute to the differences in clinical outcomes, including toxicity and tumor response.
-Common DPYD variants that result in no activity include c.1905+1G>A (*2A), c.299_302del (*7), c.703C>T (*8), c.2983G>T (*10), and c.1679T>G (*13).
+Common DPYD (NM_000110.4) variants that result in no activity include c.1905+1G>A (*2A), c.299_302del (*7), c.703C>T (*8), c.2983G>T (*10), and c.1679T>G (*13).
 Common DPYD variants resulting in reduced activity include c.2846A>T (rs67376798), c.1129-5923C>G (rs75017182, also part of the HapB3 haplotype), and c.557A>G (rs115232898).
-In addition to these common variants, this sequencing test may also detect rare variants that impact DPD activity.
+This test can detect all of the Association for Molecular Pathology (AMP) tier 1 and tier 2 alleles.(4) In addition to these more common variants, this sequencing test also detects rare variants, including deletions, that impact DPD activity.
+Although it may be possible to perform genetic testing on tumor tissue to detect DPYD genetic variants, testing a germline source of DNA (e.g., blood or saliva) is recommended because the majority of fluoropyrimidine metabolism occurs in hepatic tissue.
+DPYD testing on tumor tissue may identify somatic variants that are not present in the patient’s liver or fail to detect a germline variant, and thus not reflect hepatic DPD activity.

 Reference Values